SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Lightweight Action-aware Controller

 \subsection{Observation and Insight}

-In our experiments, when we prune more tokens, we saw a drop in success rate.
-We observed every frame and found that failure cases occurred during interactions involving object contact, such as manipulating or placing objects in Figure~\ref{fig:combined}(a), and the task merely fails when those actions are successfully executed.
-Therefore, we emphasize that task success is highly dependent on fine-grained actions, which require high precision and are sensitive to execution errors.
-In contrast, coarse-grained actions (\textit{e.g.}, moving to a general location) are more tolerant to inaccuracies.

-Specifically, when the robot approaches an object, the subsequent interaction often demands fine-grained control to ensure stable contact and successful manipulation.
-Thus, the granularity of the action—whether fine or coarse—plays a critical role in determining the required level of accuracy.
+Empirically, aggressive token pruning leads to a drop in success rate.
+Frame-by-frame observation reveals that failures predominantly occurred during object-contact phases, such as manipulation or placement (Figure~\ref{fig:combined}(b)) where even minor errors cause task failure.
+The task merely fails when those actions are successfully executed.
+This highlights that task success critically depends on \textit{fine-grained} actions, which demand high precision and are sensitive to pruning.
+In contrast, \textit{coarse-grained} actions (\textit{e.g.} moving to a general location) tolerate more approximation.
+Specifically, when the robot approaches an object, fine-grained control is essential for stable contact and successful execution.
+Thus, action granularity dictates the required level of visual fidelity and inference precision.

-Inspired by this observation, we propose an action-aware pruning strategy.
-By identifying whether a step requires fine or coarse control, our method can selectively preserve more candidates in fine-grained phases while allowing aggressive pruning in coarse-grained ones, improving both efficiency and success rate.
+Inspired by this, we propose an action-aware pruning strategy: by detecting whether a step requires fine or coarse control, our method preserves more tokens during fine-grained phases and prunes more aggressively during coarse-grained ones, improving both efficiency and success rate.